jcarranzav1/BinanceBot/README.md

 # BinanceBot
 This project performs algorithmic trading using the Binance exchange.
-Jota es gei